misiektoja/psn_monitor/README.md

 - **Saving all user activities** with timestamps to a **CSV file**
 - **Status persistence** - automatically saves last status to JSON file to resume monitoring after restart
 - **Smart session continuity** - handles short offline interruptions and preserves session statistics
+- **Coloured terminal output** with a configurable theme, switched off automatically when the output is redirected
 - **Flexible configuration** - support for config files, dotenv files, environment variables and command-line arguments
 - Possibility to **control the running copy** of the script via signals
 - **Functional, procedural Python** (minimal OOP)